 - 1 finely chopped red onion small sized

-- Heat oil in a pan and add dry red chili to it, saute for a few seconds and then add in the mustard seeds, urad dal, and chana dal.
-Saute till they become fragrant
+- Heat oil in a pan and add dry red chili to it, saute for a few seconds and then add the mustard seeds, urad dal, and chana dal.
+Saute until they become fragrant

-- Next add in the chopped onions, mustard leaves, salt, and asafoetida.
+- Next add the chopped onion, curry leaves, and asafoetida.
 When the onion starts turning brown add turmeric powder and salt.
 Saute for a few seconds.

-- Now add in the shredded coconut, mix well, cover the pan and cook for another 6-7 minutes.
+- Finally, add shredded coconut, mix and cover the pan.
+Cook for another 5-6 minutes.